 Ingredients include shredded chicken, onions, bell peppers, cream cheese, fajita seasoning, and shredded colby.
 All that is needed are tortilla chips (corn or flour), tortillas (flour or corn), and a serving platter!
 Or you can scoop it right out of the baking dish with chips!

-Why you’ll love this Chicken Fajita Casserole
+Why you’ll love this Fajita Casserole

 - All the traditional flavors of chicken fajitas in a cheesy casserole form.